Vroom Vroom Messy Play Kit Guide

 - Cause and Effect: When they see that their breath can make the boat move, they learn about cause and effect.

-- Mass and Volume: As they explore using the different beans and peas from the bean mix in their boats, they explore the concepts of mass and volume, as well as sinking and floating, and density.
+- Science concepts: As children add oatmeal to their boats, they explore the concepts of mass and volume, as well as sinking and floating, and density.

 - Vocabulary: You add new words to their vocabulary when you introduce concepts from above (such as mass, volume, density).